HalkowichJasperSA/labs/terminal/README.md

 ## Exploring your workspace

-Before we start, you may notice three text files open in the code/text editor on the upper right side of your screen.
+Before you start, you may notice three text files open in the code/text editor on the upper right side of your screen.
 These files are located somewhere in your workspace, but they may not stored in the appropriate directories.
 We'll take a closer look at these later.

 Under the tab that says `>_ Terminal`, is a window with a `$` prompt.
 This is the terminal window where you can type commands.